mummer4/mummer/README.md

 MUMmer package.

 ## DESCRIPTION
-MUMmer is a system for rapidly aligning entire genomes.
+MUMmer is a system for rapidly aligning genome and proteing sequences.
 The current version (release 4.x) can find all 20 base pair maximal exact matches between two bacterial genomes of ~5 million base pairs each in 20 seconds, using 90 MB of memory, on a typical 1.8 GHz Linux desktop computer.
-MUMmer can also align incomplete genomes; it handles the 100s or 1000s of contigs from a shotgun sequencing project with ease, and will align them to another set of contigs or a genome, using the nucmer utility included with the system.
+MUMmer handles the 100s or 1000s of contigs or reads from a shotgun sequencing project with ease, and will align them to a genome, using the nucmer utility included with the system.
 The promer utility takes this a step further by generating alignments based upon the six-frame translations of both input sequences.  promer permits the alignment of genomes for which the proteins are similar but the DNA sequence is too divergent to detect similarity.
 See the nucmer and promer readme files in the "docs/" subdirectory for more details.
-MUMmer is open source, so all we ask is that you cite our most recent paper in any publications that use this
+MUMmer is open source, and we ask that you cite our most recent paper in any publications that use this
 system:

 **(Version 4.x citation)**